Reception

 Dear EYFS parents and carers,

 Welcome to Capel!
 We are so excited that you have decided, alongside your child, to join our Capel family!
-I hope that you all had an enjoyable summer break – we are so excited in school to get started on a brand new school year.
-I just wanted to share some information with you about your child’s learning and experiences in school for the coming weeks, and also some additional key information that you may wish to know.
+Please find below some information about your child’s learning and experiences in school over the coming year and also some additional key information that you may wish to know.
 Should you have any queries then our door is always open so please feel free to pay us a visit, or contact us via Tapestry or using Dojo!

 Intent